Animation for Sound

 Powered by advanced research into the previously undiscovered, codified language of R2-D2.

-This fully functional AI generates emotionally and grammatically thoughtful R2-D2 vocalizations.
+This language model generates emotionally and grammatically thoughtful R2-D2 vocalizations.
 Billions of rules dictate how each phoneme should be selected, processed, and sequenced to achieve emotional and canonical accuracy.

 Design your own astromech.